fostn/fusion/README.md

 # Deletion Option
 Fusion now allows you to delete files and directories directly from the tool, providing a convenient way to manage your project's structure.
 # Contributing
 Contributions to Fusion are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-See CONTRIBUTING.md for more information on how to contribute to the project.

 # License
 This project is licensed Feel free to use, modify, and distribute this code as per the terms of the license.